Am0031/greenspark-widgets/README.md

 The widgets page and its components are built using layout MUI components such as Stack or Box, and custom styling is applied via inline styling.

 The widget card displays the information about 1 widget and also allows the user to interact with it to change some widget properties.
-Changes are dispatch to the store using the dispatch function.
+Changes are dispatched to the store using the dispatch function.
-The card uses MUI components such as Radio, CheckBox and Switch components.
-Overrides and custom props have been set up so that the components are styled according to the figma design.

 ## Mobile-first design